-Following the various evidence left behind, it looks like Mr. Naughty took a stroll down the side of the road, around our neighbor’s yard, and then through a grassy walkway back to visit our milk cow.
+Following the various evidence left behind, it looks like during the night Mr. Naughty took a stroll down the side of the road, around our neighbor’s yard, and then through a grassy walkway back to visit our milk cow.
 So in the morning The Farmer found him back home in the barn yard.

 And the moral of the story?
 Whether animal or human, children need to learn their boundaries, or they will wander off into trouble later in life.